entropyxyz/sdk/README.md

 There are two main flows for interfacing with Entropy Programs: dev and user.

-A program can be deployed by anyone, which means they do not have to be registered with Entropy in order to deploy programs.
-The program is written to a global registry in which users can reference and add the program to their personal store by specifying the pointer's hash and a configuration.
+A program can be deployed by anyone without having to register with Entropy first.
+After being deployed, the program then gets stored in the Programs storage slot with the key being a hash of(bytecode + configuration_interface).
+The hash is used by a user to point to the programs they want assigned to their key, everytime a program is referenced the ref counter increments.

+Here's a deeper overview of programs: [programs](https://github.com/entropyxyz/entropy-docs/blob/master/docs/06-ProgramFeatures.md)

 **`Dev Example`**